lloydst/p80-internship-angular/README.md

   - channels
   - components

-In the admin module the content of the components can be changed as well as the order and time a components is displayed on a channel.
+In the admin module the content of certain components can be changed as well as the order and time a components is displayed on a channel.
 The components module displays components based on the url.
-So  ${host}/components/weather will display the current weather forecast --*depricated and ${host}/components/weather-traffic-news will display 3 components(weather,traffic,news) *depricated--.
+So  ${host}/components/weather will display the current weather forecast (--*depricated and ${host}/components/weather-traffic-news will display 3 components(weather,traffic,news) *depricated--).
 The channels module, opens a extra tab to navigate to a (custom) component and will display said component for the time defined for the path.
-After that time/delay is done it will close the tab and open a new one with the next tab and thus next component. once it has finished all the paths it will quickly check the database for changes and will start over again.
+After that time/delay is done it will open the next 'slide' in the same windownext tab and thus next component. once it has finished all the paths it will quickly check the database for changes and will start over again.

 ## Development